skeletonlabs/skeleton/.changeset/mighty-starfishes-leave.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: Numeric row is now disabled when using the prop `disabled` on the Paginator.
+bugfix: The Paginator numeric row now adheres to the `disabled` state